 Against this background, it should be noted that In 1871 financial hardship had nearly brought all operations at the Kew Observatory to a halt.
 They were only saved by a private bequest of £10,000 and the transfer of administration from the British Association to the Royal Society.
 Given de La Rue’s decision to retire from active observational astronomy, the need for a new instrument and the absence of any obvious source of funding, there was little realistic prospect of the Kew programme being extended further.

 The 8 December 1874 Transit of Venus was the first to occur since 1769.
 Initial planning for a British expedition began with the publication of a paper by Airy in 1857 (click here to read).
 In 1868, Airy began a correspondence with the Hydrographer of the Navy about funding an expedition.
-Although there had been discussion of the application fo photography, photographic methods were excluded from the estimate for the expenditure of a sum of £10,500 that was put before a parliamentary committee and approved on 6 August 1869 (click here for Hansard report).
-Not everyone was happy at the exclusion of photographic observations, particularly the Observatory’s Board of Visitors who at their meeting on 5 June 1869 had resolved:
+Although there had been discussion of the application of photography, photographic methods were excluded from the estimate for the expenditure of a sum of £10,500 that was put before a parliamentary committee and approved on 6 August 1869 (click here for Hansard report).
+Not everyone was happy at the exclusion of photographic observations, particularly the Royal Observatory’s own Board of Visitors who at their meeting on 5 June 1869 had resolved:

 ‘that in their opinion it would be desirable to make provision for the Photographic record of the phenomena in addition to the preparations already contemplated.’
 (ADM190/4)